ncsu-geoforall-lab/gis714-2020-tangible-landscape/README.md

 ### Make and publish chnages

-Now when your local master branch is up to date with the master branch of the main repository, you can just follow the instructions for creating a new activity, i.e., you need to:
+Now when your local master branch is up to date with the master branch of the main repository, you can just follow the instructions above for creating a new activity, in short, you need to:

-1. create a new branch,
+1. create a new branch (you can do it also after you make the changes),
 1. make changes,
 1. make commits,
 1. publish (push) the changes online, and